Tohll/Thread_fourmiliere/README.md

 ### What's new ?

- - Soldiers now seek and destroy predators
+ - predators now seek and destroy queens
+ - Queens lose life is can't eat, and regenerate slowly if can eat

 ### What is it ?